Records of the Cache la Poudre River History and Culture Oral History Project

 In 2006, the Colorado State University Archives and Special Collections department received oral history transcripts from an expeditionary learning classroom project by Pioneer School (now Polaris Expeditionary Learning School) in Fort Collins.
 Matt Strand, the supervising educator, realized that there were few sources relating to local citizens who had a unique relationship with the Cache la Poudre River.
 As part of a collaborative effort to capture a variety of perspectives on the Cache la Poudre River, the major river in Fort Collins, Strand incorporated oral histories into the learning experience.

 With the assistance of parent volunteers, Strand began a program to train his seventh and eighth grade students in the classroom on the technology and interviewing process.
 Students then interviewed 36 'narrators'.
 The citizens interviewed included water commissioners, members of historic families, activists, farmers, and recreation specialists.
 Following the interviews, students created spiral-bound notebooks of each 'narrator' interviewed and labeled each audiotape by 'narrator'.

 Language of Materials

 Pioneer School, an expeditionary learning academy (now Polaris Expeditionary Learning School) embarked on an oral history project from 2005 to 2006.
 Noting a gap in oral histories of myriad people with connections to the Poudre River, teacher Matt Strand created an assignment for his seventh and eighth grade students to conduct oral history interviews.
 The 36 citizens interviewed included water commissioners, members of historic families, activists, farmers, and recreation specialists.
 The collection consists of audiotapes and spiral-bound interviews.
-Transcripts of the interviews are available in Mountain Scholar.

 The collection consists of 2 series in 1 record carton: